Channel 4 - Blood on the Altar Dark Rituals of the Phoenicians (2000)

 Snippet from Wikipedia: Phoenicia

-The Phoenicians directly succeeded the Bronze Age Canaanites, continuing their cultural traditions following the decline of most major cultures in the Late Bronze Age collapse and into the Iron Age without interruption.
-It is believed that they self-identified as Canaanites and referred to their land as Canaan, indicating a continuous cultural and geographical association.
-The name Phoenicia is an ancient Greek exonym that did not correspond precisely to a cohesive culture or society as it would have been understood natively.
-Therefore, the division between Canaanites and Phoenicians around 1200 BC is regarded as a modern and artificial division.
+The Phoenicians emerged directly from the Bronze Age Canaanites, continuing their cultural traditions after the Late Bronze Age collapse into the Iron Age with little disruption.
+They referred to themselves as Canaanites and their land as Canaan, though the territory they occupied was smaller than that of earlier Bronze Age Canaan.
+The name Phoenicia is a Greek exonym that did not correspond to a unified native identity.
+Modern scholarship generally views the distinction between Canaanites and Phoenicians after c.
+1200 BC as artificial.

 Trailer